WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

 ### Generate container image from package feed
 $ appsdk gencontainer -h
-It is similar with `appsdk genimage -h', the differ is `--type container'
+It is similar with `appsdk genimage -h', the differ is no -t/--type and -g/--gpg-path options

 $ appsdk gencontainer
 appsdk - INFO: Deploy Directory: path-to-outdir/deploy